 - there has to be a separate contract with each partner and the service provider

 - AND each partner needs to be invoiced separately.

 All partners also need to annex the tendering materials as supporting documents.
 If the project has planned to do a joint procurement, the partner responsible for the tender procedure must make sure that the selected method is in line with public procurement requirements of their country and is advised to contact the FLC for pre-consultation if it is needed.

 The project is organising a one-day project meeting/workshop and plans to organise a welcoming get-together event for the participants on the evening before the meeting.
 Is this an eligible cost?

 Organising such an event can be considered eligible if the meeting/workshop starts early, due to which the participants would be arriving already on the day before.
 The event has to have an agenda, which shows the connection and relevance to the project and its topic.
 The costs of such an event should be moderate.

 There are 2 different ways:

-- in cases where the mobile phone and subscription fee are billed as one (there is one invoice), we would allocate this cost under BL2: Office and administration.
+- in cases where the mobile phone and subscription fee are billed as one (there is one invoice), the cost is allocated under BL2: Office and administration.